Nemanja Vidić: Inter Milan and retirement

 In 2014, Inter Milan announced that Vidić would be joining them at the end of his contract in July 2014.
 He made his debut for Inter on 30 July 2014, playing against his former team, Manchester United, in the International Champions Cup; he scored in the penalty shoot-out, but Inter lost the match.
 In his competitive debut, a goalless draw at Torino on 31 August, he conceded a penalty by fouling Fabio Quagliarella and was sent off for dissent after sarcastically applauding the referee in added time.
 On 18 September, Vidić was selected man of the match after his performance against Ukrainian side Dnipro Dnipropetrovsk where Inter won 1–0 in Kyiv thanks to a goal from Danilo D'Ambrosio.
 Three days later, in week three of 2014–15 Serie A, he made an error that allowed Franco Vázquez to score the only goal for Palermo in a 1–1 draw at Stadio Renzo Barbera.

 Following Walter Mazzarri's departure as head coach, the returning Roberto Mancini relegated Vidić to the bench in favor of younger defenders Andrea Ranocchia and Juan Jesus.
 On 11 January 2015, he played his first game in two months in a 3–1 win over Genoa, where he scored his first goal for Inter with a header in the 88th minute.
-A string of injuries for Inter's defence, and good performances from Vidić, made him re-establish himself as a first team player.
+A string of injuries for Inter's defence, and good performances from Vidić, helped him to re-establish himself as a first team player.

 On 18 January 2016, his contract with Inter Milan was ended by mutual consent.
 11 days later, on 29 January, the defender announced his retirement from the game with immediate effect.